Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Fixed crash which occurred when placing a building, if the building's center tile were beyond the end of the map.

+* Encyclopedia
+- Names of characters, buildings and units can now link to the entry of the respective word.
+For instance, clicking on the link on Thrahila's name will result in the encyclopedia entry for the corresponding Proto-Germanic word being displayed.
+Word entries provide information such as the language to which the word pertains, as well as its meaning, and other characteristics.

 * Items
 - The tooltip for an item being hovered over on the map will now display whether it is usable or equippable by the selected unit, if there is a single unit selected.